 8. WordPress Is Secure

 Security on the web is a major concern for all webmasters.
-WordPress is always updating its core system, keeping your site and its visitors safe and secure.
+WordPress has an amazing team of developers, and they're always updating its core system, keeping your site and visitors safe and secure.

 When security updates are available, WordPress informs you with a direct link to a one-click install.
 Simple, safe, and secure.
 If it's a critical update, WordPress will even upgrade on its own.

-Some webmasters will argue that WordPress is not secure, but it's actually unsecured plugins and/or poor web hosting for the reason WordPress sometimes gets a bad reputation in this area.
+Some webmasters will argue that WordPress is not secure, but it's actually unsecured plugins and/or poor web hosting because WordPress sometimes gets a bad reputation in this area.

 9. WordPress Grows With Your Business